 - Section 8 – Regular Employment contains a new set of measurement criteria related to recruitment practices.
 The purpose of these new criteria is to provide greater transparency on the situation of agency workers and contracted workers.

 - The Pillar ‘Business Ethics’ has been overhauled.
 Whereas in version 5.0 all potential for improvement in this area was reported as observations rather than non-compliances, from version 6.0 onwards it is possible to note non-compliances for business ethics.
 The section focuses on compliance with the applicable laws and regulations as well as the prevention of fraud, bribery and corruption.

 When will SMETA 6.0 come into force?

-Sedex will be launching the new version at the annual Sedex Conference in early April 2017.
-It will then be immediately available for use.
+Sedex has launched the new version at the annual Sedex Conference in early April 2017.
+It is now available for use.
 After May 31st, 2017, SMETA 5.0 will no longer be available.
 We recommend to transition to the new version as soon as possible, in order to ensure that the audit results will be fully recognized by all users in the future.

 Where can I find the relevant documents?

 SMETA guidance consists of 2 parts, with one part describing the audit methodology (called “Best Practice Guidance” – BPG) and the second part details Measurement Criteria.
 Both documents will be available on the Sedex website for free and without registration as soon as they have been published.
 Also available for download are a template for the SMETA audit report and a template for the corrective action plan.